telerik/xamarin-forms-docs/controls/calendar/styling/calendar-styling-appointments.md

 slug: calendar-styling-appointments
 ---

->important Appointments cannot be customized in WindowsPhone.
+> Appointments cannot be customized in WindowsPhone.
 This is why the following properties are applicable for iOS and Android, only.

 This article's purpose is to get you familiar with the **AppointmentsStyle** property of the RadCalendar component.
 It is of type **CalendarAppointmentsStyle** and gets or sets the visual representation of the appointments of the calendar.
 Here are the properties that the style exposes: